01 September Things to Know About the Crackdown on Amazon Review Manipulation

 In the same vein of consideration, asking consumers to reach out to you privately prior to writing their review sends a signal that there may be coercion or bribery taking place behind the scenes.
 Use a singular account associated clearly with your business to communicate with your consumers in the review forum and be as honest and transparent with your communication as possible.

 4. You Can’t Cut Corners (But You Can Speed Around Them)

 All in all, if you’re confident with the product you’re selling and you uphold a high standard of customer service, you shouldn’t have much to fear in the way of negative reviews.
 Once you’ve covered your bases from an operational perspective, the best way to increase your ratings organically (and legally) is simply to increase your reach.

 In other words, more happy customers (more confidence asking for honest feedback) = more positive reviews.
 To stay competitive without putting yourself at risk of suspension (or, worst-case scenario, legal action), take advantage of advertising and price optimization tools instead.
 The e-commerce ecosystem is rich with seller resources tailored specifically to help you succeed on Amazon, including our partners at Perpetua and Eva, and staying competitive with your appeal and price will have a far more sustaining impact than focusing your energy on reviews alone.

-If capital is the only thing standing in your way from getting an edge on the marketplace, that’s what Yardline is here for.
-Begin your three-minute application here and learn how growth capital can help you scale up and past your Amazon marketplace competitors.
+If capital is the only thing standing in your way from getting an edge in the marketplace, that’s what Yardline is here for.
+Begin your three-minute application and learn how growth capital can help you scale up and past your Amazon marketplace competitors.